rvojtus/UMLift/UMLift-core/README.md

 Transforms UML elements from UMLet diagrams into Ecore elements for use with EMF.

-Supports various UML Elements:
+Supports the following UML Elements:

 - Class
 - Abstract Class
 - Interface
 - Enumeration

-Supports various UML Class relations:
+Supports the following UML Class relations:

 - Association
 - Inheritance
 - Realization
 - Aggregation
 - Composition

+Class attributes are also supported in the following format:

 ## License